chrisstef/coin-compass/README.md

 -   **Tailwind CSS:** Utility-first CSS framework to style components and pages efficiently.

--   **CoinGecko API:** Making use of CoinGecko API to access endpoint required for the price tracking.
+-   **CoinGecko API:** Making use of CoinGecko API to access endpoint required for price tracking.

 ## Features